-Every year for one weekend in September the public is allowed access to one of the most remarkable historical sites in Portugal â" the Roman Galleries.
-On this rare occasion, the Lisbon authorities unlock a trap door imbedded in Rua da Prata in the city's Baixa district that is the entrance to a subterranean labyrinth of Roman-era vaulted galleries.
+Every March for three only the public is allowed access to one of the most remarkable historical sites in Portugal â" the Roman Galleries.
+On this rare occasion, the Lisbon authorities unlock a trap door embedded in Rua da Prata in the city's Baixa district that is the entrance to a subterranean labyrinth of Roman-era vaulted galleries.
 The purpose behind the network of perpendicular chambers remains a mystery.
-Dated from around the 1st century AD, archaeologists believe the arched passages were used as a storage facility, though others argue they could be the foundations of the Forum, or even a system of thermal springs used to supply wells for the Roman populace.
+Dated from around the 1st century AD, archaeologists believe the arched passages were used as a storage facility, though others argue they could be the foundations of the Forum or even a system of thermal springs used to supply wells for the Roman populace.
 The tunnels are normally flooded, but once a year the fire brigade drains the compartments in order to facilitate the thousands of visitors that queue up for hours for a glimpse of this beguiling underground tourist attraction.

 A bank is probably the last place you'd expect to find one of Lisbon's great cultural assets, but hidden beneath the Millennium BCP branch in Rua dos Correeiros is an archaeological site that is layered with remarkably well preserved remains of Roman, Islamic, medieval and 15th to the mid-18th-century occupation.
 Visitors can follow a series of subterranean walkways built alongside and over the excavations.
 Of particular note are the tanks used by the Romans to make garum â" fermented fish sauce.
 You can also gaze into a spooky 5th-century burial chamber, complete with the skeletal remains of an adult male.
 A small but engaging archaeological museum is set over the ruins, and exhibits include a number of remarkably well-preserved ceramics, coins, rings, hairpins, broaches and other assorted artifacts.
 The glass floor allows another perspective over the historic scene below.